Mobiji/MedSynora-DataWarehouse/scripts/msgold/data_catalog.md

  * **Content:** Stores information on the lab tests that were conducted on patients.

-   (cbc) – means ‘total blood count’ test
+   (cbc) – means ‘complete blood count’ test

    (chem) – means chemical test